 Sustainable agricultural and food policy

-As part of the ‘Green Deal’ presented by the EU Commission in 2020, the Farm to Fork Strategy calls for the restructuring of the EU’s food system from field to fork with a view to sustainability.
-It named important reduction targets for the use of pesticides and fertilisers and postulated an increase in organic farming to 25%.
+The Farm to Fork Strategy presented by the EU Commission in 2020 called for the food system in the EU to be reorganised from field to fork as part of the ‘Green Deal’ with a view to sustainability.
+It set out important targets for reducing the use of pesticides and fertilisers and called for an increase in organic farming to 25%.

-This was an important and timely signal in view of the numerous expert reports in recent years at German and European level, which have highlighted major deficits in relation to the sustainability of the current agricultural and food system.
+Measured against the numerous reports in recent years at the German and European level, which have highlighted major deficits in the sustainability of the current agricultural and food system, this was an important and timely signal.

 If we do not change anything, the ecosystem services that ensure our survival are in great danger, be it climate, water, soil or biodiversity.